pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 We represent explanations using the :class:`torch_geometric.explain.Explanation` class, which is a :class:`~torch_geometric.data.Data` object containing masks for the nodes, edges, features and any attributes of the data.

-The :class:`torch_geometric.explain.Explainer` class is designed to handle all explainability parameters (see the :class:`torch_geometric.explain.Explanation` class for more details):
+The :class:`torch_geometric.explain.Explainer` class is designed to handle all explainability parameters (see the :class:`torch_geometric.explain.ExplainerConfig` class for more details):

 - which algorithm from the :class:`torch_geometric.explain.algorithm` module to use (*e.g.*, :class:`~torch_geometric.explain.algorithm.GNNExplainer`)